home-assistant/home-assistant.io/source/_integrations/habitica.markdown

 ### API Service Parameters

-The API is exposed to Home Assistant as a action called `habitica.api_call`.
-To call it you should specify this keys in the data:
+The API is exposed to Home Assistant as an action called `habitica.api_call`.
+To call it, you should specify these keys in the data:

 | Data attribute | Required | Type     | Description                                                                                                       |
 | ---------------------- | -------- | -------- | ----------------------------------------------------------------------------------------------------------------- |